 Today I found out the origin of the term “Smart Alec”.

 It was once thought this term was simply generic and that Alec wasn’t actually a real person.
-Research done by Professor Gerald Cohen in 1985, in his work “Studies of Slang Part 1″, and research done by other historians has shown, based on considerable newspaper article evidence, that “Alec” was actually very probably a real person, namely Alec Hoag.
+However, relatively recent research by various etymologists such as Professor Gerald Cohen, in his1985 work “Studies of Slang”, has shown, based on considerable newspaper article evidence, that “Alec” was actually very probably a real person, namely Alec Hoag.

 Hoag was a pimp and a thief in New York City in the 1840s.
 Partnered with his wife Melinda and another known as “French Jack”, they would rob his wife’s “customers” while she otherwise distracted them.

-The police soon discovered Hoag was cheating them out of their share by this new tactic and arrested Hoag and Melinda.
+The police who Hoag was paying off soon discovered he was cheating them out of their share with this new con and arrested Hoag and Melinda.
 Hoag promptly escaped from prison, with the help of his brother, but was eventually recaptured.

 Alec Hoag was then given the nickname “Smart Alec” by the police for being too smart for his own good.
 The thought is that the police then used this term when dealing with other criminals who seemed a little too smart for their own good, often thinking of ways around giving police their payoffs: “Don’t be a Smart Alec”.